Mahsa Saberi

 Mahsa Saberi (مهسا صابری; born 14 February 1993, in Gorgan); She is a player of the Iran women's national volleyball team.
 In 2018, she joined to the Turkish club Balıkesir DSİ with Mona Ashofteh and she is currently a player of this club.
 She also has a history of playing for Sarmayeh Bank Tehran VC and winning the Iranian Super League.
 She plays as an Outside Hitter.

+Personal life

+On 14 February 2026, Saberi posted in support of the 2025–2026 Iranian protests on her Instagram, stating: "The greatest honor I have ever had was to be a compatriot with you.
+How dear and magnificent you are."